wireless90/ProcessInjector.NET/README.md

 It is needed as the context contains details regarding `ImageBase` and `EntryPoint`.
 Lets tackle the retrieval of `ImageBase`.

-Security Researchers found that Rdx was pointing to a memory location. `16 bytes` after it contains the address of the location of ImageBase.
+Security Researchers found that the register Rdx was pointing to a memory location. `16 bytes` after this location contains the address of the location of ImageBase.

 Thus we could get the `ImageBase` location's address by
 ```cs